3.7 Focus Groups

 Helps Answer

-• How do customers influence each other when making decisions together?
+• How do participants influence each other when making decisions together?

-• What problems do customers describe when they talk openly?
+• What problems do participants describe when they talk openly?

 • What do people think about the current alternatives available to them?

-• What language do customers use to describe their needs?
+• What language do participants use to describe their needs?

 • How do group members react to each other’s ideas?